Evileptic/SpaceShooter/README.md

 # SpaceShooter
-Variation of a Space Shooter game written in C# using Unity with Managers
+Example of a Space Shooter game written in C# using Unity with Managers

 **WARNING!
 UNDONE YET!**